alwinb/html-parser/README.md

   - The tree construction rules for template tags.
   - Include attributes check in the implementation of 'Noah's Ark'.
   - There may be a few remaining exceptions that are not covered yet.
-  - I've not reimplemented the 'Adoption Agency' yet in the rewrite for 0.9.0.
+  - I've not reimplemented the 'Adoption Agency' yet since the rewrite for 0.9.0.

 License